dscolby/CausalELM.jl/docs/src/index.md

 # Overview

-CausalELM enables Estimation of causal quantities of interest in research designs where a counterfactual must be predicted and compared to the observed outcomes.
-More specifically, CausalELM provides a simple API to execute interupted time series analysis, G-Computation, and double machine learning as well as estimation of the CATE via S-Learning, T-Learning, X-Learning, R-learning, and doubly robust estimation.
-Once a causal model has beeen estimated, CausalELM's summarize method provides basic information about the model as well as a p-value and standard error estimated with approximate randomization inference.
-One can then validate causal modeling assumptions for any model with a single call to the validate method.
-In all of these implementations, CausalELM predicts the counterfactuals using an Extreme Learning Machine that includes an L2 penalty by default.
-In this context, ELMs strike a good balance between prediction accuracy, generalization, ease of implementation, speed, and interpretability.
+CausalELM leverages new techniques in machine learning and statistics to estimate individual and aggregate treatment effects in situations where traditional methods are unsatisfactory or infeasible.
+To enable this, CausalELM provides a simple API to initialize a model, estimate a causal effect, get a summary from the model, and test the robustness of the model.
+CausalELM includes estimators for interupted time series analysis, G-Computation, double machine learning, S-Learning, T-Learning, X-Learning, R-learning, and doubly robust estimation.
+Underlying all these estimators are extreme learning machines.
+Like tree-based learners, which are often used in causal machine learning, extreme learning machines are simple and can capture non-linear relationships.
+However, unlike random forests or other ensemble models, they essentially only require two hyperparameters—the number of neurons, and the L2 penalty (when using regularization)—which are automatically tuned when estimate_causal_effect! is called.
+This makes CausalELM both very simple and very powerful for estimating treatment effects.

 ### Features
-*   Simple interface enables estimating causal effects in only a few lines of code
+*   Estimate a causal effect, get a summary, and validate assumptions in just four lines of code
-*   Analytically derived L2 penalty reduces cross validation time and multicollinearity
-*   Fast automatic cross validation works with longitudinal, panel, and time series data
+*   All models automatically select the best number of neurons and L2 penalty
+*   Enables using the same structs for regression and classification
 *   Includes 13 activation functions and allows user-defined activation functions
-*   Single interface for continous, binary, and categorical outcome variables
-*   Estimation of p-values and standard errors via asymptotic randomization inference
+*   Most inference and validation tests do not assume functional or distributional forms
+*   Implements the latest techniques form statistics, econometrics, and biostatistic
-*   No dependencies outside of the Julia standard library
+*   Works out of the box with DataFrames or arrays
-*   Validate causal modeling assumptions with one line of code
-*   Non-parametric randomization (permutation) inference-based p-values for all models
+*   Codebase is high-quality, well tested, and regularly updated

 ### What's New?
-*   Added support for dataframes
-*   Permutation of continuous treatments draws from a continuous, instead of discrete uniform distribution during randomization inference
-*   Estimators can handle any array whose values are <:Real
-*   Estimator constructors are now called with model(X, T, Y) instead of model(X, Y, T)
-*   Improved documentation
+*   Now includes doubly robust estimator for CATE estimation
+*   USes generalized cross validation with successive halving to find the best ridge penalty
+*   Double machine learning, R-learning, and doubly robust estimators suppot specifying confounders and covariates of interest separately
+*   Counterfactual consistency validation simulates outcomes that violate the assumption rather than the previous binning approach
+*   Standardized and improved docstrings and added doctests
-*   CausalELM has a new logo
+*   CausalELM talk has been accepted to JuliaCon 2024!

 ### What makes CausalELM different?
 Other packages, mainly EconML, DoWhy, CausalAI, and CausalML, have similar funcitonality.